Budgets are tight – how can I recognise and reward my staff?

 3. Work-life balance improvements

-4. Career progression
+4. Career progression opportunities

-Many employees are motivated by career advancement, so offering the opportunity to co-design a career progression plan to reach their goals is another way to recognise outstanding performance.
-Sitting with an employee after their annual review, for instance, to determine how they can position themselves for a future promotion can be very meaningful.
+Sitting together after their annual review, for instance, to determine how they can position themselves for a future promotion can be very meaningful.
 It shows you are invested in their future, while acknowledging their strong performance in real time.

-5. More challenging tasks
+5. Set more challenging tasks

 Not everyone is motivated by a promotional pathway though.
 For other employees, the opportunity to work on more challenging or varied work and expand their skills may be more meaningful.
 Or perhaps you could consider giving them the opportunity to lead a project or scope out an identified opportunity for growth.

-6. Merit-based promotions
+6. Provide merit-based promotions

 While you may not be able to offer a pay rise, you should still honour any pre-arranged commitment to promote an employee who has met the targets and objectives required to qualify for advancement.
 Failing to keep your word by not recognising such successes could demotivate an employee who has worked hard to be eligible for a promotion and may create an engagement and retention risk.

-Furthermore, it could have wider-reaching effects, such as by harming your employer brand and reputation in your market.
+Furthermore, it could have wider-reaching effects, such as harming your employer brand and reputation in your market.

 No one wants to feel that their skills are stagnating.
 Therefore, offering ongoing learning and development opportunities can be a great way to reward top performers and enhance their emotional salary.
-There are various ways this can be achieved, such as through upskilling, coaching, a mentorship, the chance to sit in on important meetings, cross-collaboration with another department or a stretch opportunity.

 8. Flexible working options